 Endoscopic ultrasonography (passage of a flexible viewing tube with an ultrasound probe attached to it through the mouth into the stomach and the first segment of the small intestine) is another test that helps detect abnormalities in the pancreas and pancreatic duct.

-The prognosis for chronic pancreatitis varies and is relatively poor.
+The prognosis for chronic pancreatitis varies.

 Even if alcohol is not the cause, all people with chronic pancreatitis should avoid drinking alcohol and stop smoking.